myBraavos/braavos-account-cairo/README.md

 then the transaction value is not accumulated towards the Withdraw Limit.

 ### Outside Execution (`src/outside_execution/`)
-This feature is intended to allow different protocols to submit transactions on behalf of the user, given the user had signed the appropriate transactions beforhand.
+This feature is intended to allow different protocols to submit transactions on behalf of the user, given the user had signed the appropriate transactions beforehand.
 This contract implements [SNIP-9 version 2](https://github.com/starknet-io/SNIPs/blob/main/SNIPS/snip-9.md).

 ## Building and Testing